+The Michelin Guide’s Must Sees Alaska exclusively recommends the McCarthy Lodge in Wrangell St Elias.
 Bon Appetit featured McCarthy Lodge in: ”The Great Tasting Outdoors, 6 Fantastic Restaurants Inside National Parks” for 2013.
 Food & Wine Magazine selected McCarthy Lodge as one of 5 “Top New Summer Destinations For 2011″ See our press section for many similar awards we win each year since 2001.
 We offer a superb, original menus each evening, paired with a remarkable wine list.
 The Lodge features local specialties such as Copper River Red salmon, halibut, local grown pork, duck, produce from our greenhouses and other local ingredients.
 Open seating is available in the Lodge from 6pm to 9pm with advance reservations.
 To reserve your table, call us at 1 907 554-4402.

 Our goal is to exceed your expectations.
 We love to share our little ghost town and it’s history with our guests, and we are seriously into food and wine too!
 Our two restaurants offer different styles – one is the casual center of the valley – the Golden Saloon.
 The Golden has all the local favorites, fresh and original comfort foods from Buffalo Burgers, to salads, daily specials, sandwiches, and more.
-The Lodge is casual as well, but with a nod to high quality technique and ingredients orchestrated by highly qualified chefs.
+The Lodge is casual as well, but with a nod to refined technique and local ingredients orchestrated by highly qualified chefs.

 OUR APPROACH TO LOCAL SUSTAINABILITY AND FOOD

-We use a local approach beyond just our own greenhouse and gardens.
 McCarthy Lodge utilize family farms within our community and other vendors in Alaska.
 We continue to be an important locally-focused business.
 Our buildings and artifacts, our staff and our ingredients all are as local as can be.
 We do have to go to unusual lengths for some ingredients.
 For instance, to serve a locally grown pig, we must bring the live animal from the farm, to be processed 300 miles away.
 Some of our neighbors grow a variety of produce for our restaurant as a way to supplement their income.
 Some local gardens are just so prolific, that it is easy to sell produce to the restaurant.

 Our wild caught Alaskan seafood has always come from local sources, for all our wild caught, Alaskan seafood, including halibut, black cod, rock fish and more .
 We are famous for our Copper River Red Salmon.